What they didn't teach you in court reporting school...

 Remember this poster/book?
 All I really need to know, I learned in kindergarten.
 I wish it worked like that for CR school.
 Everyone knows that no two court reporting schools are alike, and I'm sure there are schools out there that really do fully prepare you to transition into the working world after getting out of school, but the majority of them teach theory, speed, and then you're basically on your own.

 Sure, the internship process does help teach you some job-specific skills, but until you're actually in the driver's seat and getting paid to produce professional quality transcripts, you just have no clue what's really involved.
 The beginning of your career is when having a mentor really comes in handy.
-He or she could be someone you networked with at a convention; other reporters at your firm or courthouse; or the helpful crowd on twitter, Facebook, and other social networks.
+He or she could be someone you networked with at a convention; other reporters at your firm or courthouse; or the helpful crowd on social media.

 For me, one of the biggest things that they glossed over in school is just how much money is involved in starting out.
 Sure, they tell you you have to buy your software and professional writer, but there's more than that.
 The short list includes a fast, reliable printer (laser, if you're going to use it to print final transcripts), exhibit stamp or stickers, transcript covers/binders, copies, postage, your notary, and certifications, depending on where you work.